Pandemic dictates masks, social distancing at orientation for House’s incoming freshman class

 The circumstances dictated that this orientation for the Republicans and Democrats elected last week bore little resemblance to previous sessions of introductions and briefings marked by plenty of glad-handing.

-Still, the pandemic couldn’t diminish the excitement for many of the incoming lawmakers, who unloaded hard-shell suitcases and duffle bags from the backs of black Chevy Suburbans and cabs and Ubers, which stopped briefly under a glass-top covered driveway, with the drip of rain above them.
+Still, the pandemic couldn’t diminish the excitement for many of the incoming lawmakers, who unloaded hard-shell suitcases and duffel bags from the backs of black Chevy Suburbans and cabs and Ubers, which stopped briefly under a glass-top covered driveway with the drip of rain above them.

 They will be sworn in in January.